Antgst/holbertonschool-hbnb/part1/README.md

 - API interaction sequence diagrams
 - Design decisions and applied principles

-The objective is to ensure clarity, structural consistency, and readiness for implementation.
+The objective is to ensure clarity, structural consistency, and strict compliance with the project requirements before implementation.

 ---